30 October 2013

 The collaboration led directly to the further award of a Royal Society/NATO Postdoctoral Fellowship to Taras Panov of Moscow State University, who spent the period February 01 - March 02 in Manchester.
 Taras now visits Manchester regularly, funded by EPSRC, the London Mathematical Society, and MIMS, amongst others.
 In September 2005 Victor Buchstaber was appointed to a half-time Professorship of Mathematics, and worked in Manchester until his retirement in 2010.
 He is currently Professor Emeritus, and returned for a week in this capacity during October 2012.

 Since 2006, a steady stream of visitors with interests in Toric Topology has included Tony Bahri, Natalia Dobrinskaya, and Matthias Franz.
-In January 2007 Jelena Grbić took up a permanent position in Manchester, and is now bringing her special expertise in homotopy theory to bear on the subject.
+In January 2007 took up a position in Manchester, and brought her special expertise in homotopy theory to bear on the subject; she moved on to Southampton in September 2012.

 In May 2008, Manchester and Moscow were awarded a Royal Society/RFBR grant for collaborative research into Toric Topology.
 This supported further exchanges of staff and postgraduate students, and ensured a stimulating environment for the subsequent two years!